 The story begins with Wesley Peary, the narrator, discovering that he is ill, right before his senior year of high school in 1994.
 As gets sick, Wesley befriends Travis, a slightly older boy with a terminal immune disorder.
 Meanwhile, Wesley contends with his fussbudget English teacher and a girlfriend with hospital issues, each a monster in her own way.

 League of Mortals tells a story that is invisible in literature, even as it unfolds in hundreds of thousands of lives across this country.
-I write embarrassing, humiliating, crushing things about my life – not because I enjoy over-sharing, but because I believe it is important that sick people tell their stories.
+In telling that story, I write embarrassing, humiliating, crushing things about my life – not because I enjoy over-sharing, but because I believe it is important that sick people tell their stories.

 If you’re reading this, the odds are you’re sick, too.
 I want you to read it, of course, but I don’t want to take your money.
 You probably have financial issues, anyway.
 So here’s the deal: I will let you read the thing for free, provided you give me feedback that helps me improve it.